Sendami/100-days-of-code/log.md

 ### Day 7: January 12th, 2021

 I added the first version of a post in my blog.
 It's amazing how you want to investigate how to define the concepts when you need to explain them.

+### Day 8: January 13th, 20201

+Today I added some more format to the posts remembering a bit of Bootstrap and publish the blog in a github domain: https://sendami-tech.github.io/sendamiTechBlog/